There are many reasons we might pick up a detective novel. One is obvious and very simple:

 It’s just that sometimes you don’t want to be shaken or enlightened or challenged.
 Sometimes you just want to curl up and have an easy time, with the thing you already know.

 And murder mysteries are something we all know.
-The conventions surrounding them are well known by authors and they act as a vivid ‘horizon of expectations’ among readers (Friedman, 1991, p156).
-A mystery author’s adherence to genre conventions might mean that readers are not disturbed or challenged, but it does give its own kind of aesthetic pleasure.
+The conventions surrounding them are well known by authors and they give their own kind of aesthetic pleasure.
 Michael Cohen says:

 “Conventions themselves are pleasure-giving because they allow art in the first place and because they allow the audience to relax into relied-upon patterns of received stimuli.”
 Murder Most Fair, p26.

-Dennis Porter (1981) believes that there is art in the detective novel and it is related to the way in which adherence to conventions promote ‘intelligibility’ and make novel reading easy.
+Dennis Porter (1981) believes that conventions promote ‘intelligibility’ and make novel reading easy.

 Familiarity is reassuring.
 Psychological studies have found that familiar things are more likable, because they make us feel comfortable.
 If you like, you could imagine that this is a product of evolution.
 If something is familiar, that means we have been exposed to it before … and we are still alive.
 We are programmed to believe that familiar things are safe.